Last Updated on

 This is my favorite method of the 3.
 At a few hundred dollars, it requires a higher up front cost but over time saves a lot more money than hiring a pool man.
 Pool cleaners are also more dependable.

 - Do It Yourself

 #2 is actually a DIY pool cleaning method as well, but this is a lot more labor intensive.
-In addition to skimming the top of your pool (check out this article for recommended, best automatic pool skimmers) and maintaining the chemical balance yourself, you’ll also have to get a good pool net and large pool stick (unless you don’t mind going in yourself while cleaning!).
+In addition to skimming the top of your pool and maintaining the chemical balance yourself, you’ll also have to get a good pool net and large pool stick (unless you don’t mind going in yourself while cleaning!).

 I initially did this myself and while it is the cheapest method it took too much time and I hated doing it so I opted to try a pool cleaner and loved it.
 If you’re tight on a budget or enjoy doing it yourself then this is the best option.

 Keeping your pool clean isn’t hard.
 All of these methods work – it’s just whether you want to spend more/less time or less/more money.
 While using pool cleaners is my favorite method, doing it yourself is also a good idea to save some money.